bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 print(matches)  # ['Python', 'python']

 ```

-Since we are using *re.I* both lowercase and uppercase letters are included.
-If we do not have the re.I flag, then we will have to write our pattern differently.
-Let us check it out:

 ```py
 txt = '''Python is the most beautiful language that a human being has ever created.